Argandov/termbot/README.md

 ```
 Or use Poetry

+Modify the file `context/default` as needed.
+This is the default "system context" given to OpenAI to set the tone of the conversation.

+Explore the `context/` folder and modify or add additional contexts depending on your needs or what you want to do with Termbot.

 ## Important: Poetry's Python 3.13 Compatibility Notice

 This project does not support Python 3.13 yet due to missing prebuilt wheels for pydantic-core, causing Poetry install failures.